 Entire Site: EPA completed a three-phase remedial investigation from 1991 to 1996 to determine the nature and extent of contamination at the site.
-EPA conducted additional soil and groundwater investigations in 2007, 2008, 2011 and 2012.
+EPA conducted additional soil and groundwater investigations in 2007, 2008, 2011, 2012 and 2013.
 Monitoring wells are sampled quarterly to track the groundwater contamination plume.
-EPA conducted a vapor intrusion investigation in 2008 - 2012 to evaluate the potential migration of soil vapor into buildings at the site.
+EPA has conducted vapor intrusion sampling from 2008 to the present to evaluate the potential migration of soil vapor into buildings at the site.

 In 1997 EPA selected an interim remedy for cleaning up the PCE contamination.
 This remedy includes a groundwater extraction and treatment system and a soil vapor extraction (SVE) and treatment system.
-EPA is currently conducting a feasibility study to select a final site remedy, and a final Record of Decision is planned for 2014.
+EPA is currently conducting a Feasibility Study to select a final site remedy, and a final Record of Decision is planned for 2019.

 The interim groundwater and soil vapor extraction and treatment systems were installed in 2000 and continue to operate.
 The SVE system was expanded in 2008 to increase the removal of PCE from the soil.
 Since then, the expanded system has captured a large fraction of the contaminant mass.
 However, recovery of PCE from the soil has dropped considerably in recent years.
 As a result, EPA temporarily shut down the SVE system in early 2014 and tested to determine if most of the PCE has been removed from the soil or if recoverable amounts still remain.
 During the shutdown test, EPA regularly monitored for PCE to make sure that indoor air remains at safe levels.
 The study indicates that further remediation of the site is warranted.

 The first Five Year Review of the effectiveness of the interim remedy was completed in 2008.
 The review found that the operating groundwater remedy is protective of human health and the environment in the short term.
 The review made recommendations to expand the SVE system; to evaluate and, if necessary, mitigate potential vapor intrusion into buildings; and to complete the groundwater investigation.
-All of the Five Year Review recommendations have been completed or are underway.
-As part of this, EPA installed a sub-slab depressurization system to mitigate the potential for PCE vapor intrusion into the building at the site.
+All of the first Five Year Review recommendations have been completed.
+As part of the recommendations, EPA installed a sub-slab depressurization system to mitigate the potential for PCE vapor intrusion into the building at the site.

 The groundwater remediation system was expanded in 2012 with the installation of another extraction well to capture more of the PCE contamination plume.
 Eight additional monitoring wells were installed in 2011 to further characterize the downgradient edge of the plume, to determine the proximity of the plume to Municipal Well 7, and to evaluate the potential for commingling with other PCE plumes in the area.
 Eight more groundwater monitoring wells were installed in 2013.

-Other activities that EPA has conducted to fill in data gaps for the selection of a final site remedy are: evaluate the effect that pumping of municipal wells in the area has on movement of the PCE plume; study naturallly-occurring uranium in groundwater in the vicinity of the site; installing of five groundwater monitoring wells for delineation purposes; and conducting laboratory tests to evaluate the effectiveness of potential groundwater treatment methods.
+Recent activities that EPA has conducted to fill in data gaps for the selection of a final site remedy include: evaluating the effect that pumping of municipal wells in the area has on movement of the PCE plume; studying naturally-occurring uranium in groundwater in the vicinity of the site; installing of five groundwater monitoring wells for delineation purposes; and conducting laboratory tests to evaluate the effectiveness of potential groundwater treatment methods.